Jon Jones: Second UFC Light Heavyweight Championship reign

 On October 10, 2018, it was announced that Jones would return at UFC 232 on December 29, 2018, in a rematch with Alexander Gustafsson for the vacant UFC Light Heavyweight Championship.
 Jones defeated Gustafsson by technical knockout in the third round to win the UFC Light Heavyweight Championship.

 In the first defense of his second championship reign, Jones faced Anthony Smith on March 2, 2019, in the main event at UFC 235.
 Jones dominated the fight, but was deducted two points in the fourth round after landing an illegal knee to Smith's head.
 He won the fight via unanimous decision with 48–44 on all three judges' scorecards.

 Jones faced Thiago Santos on July 6, 2019, in the main event at UFC 239.
 He won the back-and-forth match via split decision (48–47, 47–48, and 48–47), defending his title for the second time.

 Jones faced Dominick Reyes on February 8, 2020, in the main event of UFC 247.
 Jones won the fight via controversial unanimous decision (48–47, 48–47, and 49–46).
+Of the 21 media scorecards tracked by MMAdecisions.com, 14 scored the contest for Reyes, while seven favored Jones.
 With this win, Jones set the new record for most wins in UFC title fight history with 14 wins.